Search

 PE8-50

 70 days.
 Pisum sativum.
 Open Pollinated.
-Mammoth Melting Sugar Snow Peas.
+Mammoth Melting Sugar Snow Peas Seeds.
 The plant produces heavy yields of 4 to 5" long snow peas.
 It is a popular heirloom snow pea variety first introduced around 1896.
 It is prized for its heavy yields of large, sweet, tender, sugary, stringless edible pods.
 The finest of the sugar peas available.
 Perfect for stir fry, salads, and Oriental dishes.
 Best when harvested before seeds begin to develop.
 High in Vitamins A, B, and C. Freezes well.
 Excellent choice for home gardens, Farmer’s Markets, market growers, open production, and commercial production.
 United States Department of Agriculture, PI 664469.
 An heirloom variety from the USA.
-Disease Resistant: FW.

 $3.00 $2.50